nglrx/pipes/README.md

 # @nglrx/pipes

-A collection of pipes for Angular apps.
+A library of pipes for Angular apps.

 ## Installation